DZakh/rescript-schema/README.md

 # ReScript Struct

-A simple and composable way to describe relationship between JavaScript and ReScript structures.

-It's a great tool to parse and serialize any unknown data with type safety.
+A simple and composable tool to parse and serialize unknown data with transition to a convenient structure.

-And other libraries can use ReScript Struct as a building block with a neat integration system:
+It has a declarative API, that allows to use **rescript-struct** as a building block for other tools, such as:

 - [ReScript JSON Schema](https://github.com/DZakh/rescript-json-schema) - Typesafe JSON schema for ReScript